anastazie/iCLIP/README.md

 # Description
-Code in python and test data for RNA iCLIP analysis. this repository containd 4 scripts:
+Code in python and test data for RNA iCLIP analysis.
+This repository contains 4 scripts that you can run:

 * iclipBarplot.py
 * iclipBoxplot.py